pmem/pmdk/manpages/linux/master/libpmemblk/pmemblk_read.3.md

 [comment]: <> ((INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE)
 [comment]: <> (OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.)

-[comment]: <> (pmemblk_read.3 -- man page for functions that checks number of
-				available blocks or usable space in block memory pool)
+[comment]: <> (pmemblk_read.3 -- man page for functions that checks number of available blocks or usable space in persistent memory resident array of blocks)

 [NAME](#name)<br />
 [SYNOPSIS](#synopsis)<br />